Balazhir/rust-server-colab/README.md

-A simple script utility for quickly downloading, starting, and monitoring your dedicated RUST game server.
+A simple script utility for quickly downloading, starting, and monitoring your dedicated RUST game server using Google Colab servers.

 This tool streamlines the process of getting a RUST server up and running, managing dependencies like SteamCMD, and providing basic operational oversight.